 This is not an insurance policy and should not be considered as a replacement or stand-in for homeowners or commercial insurance.

-The Property Protection Plan is at no additional charge to landowners.
+The Property Protection Plan is at no additional charge to hosts.

 Landowners seeking payment under the Property Protection Plan must cooperate with Hipcamp and its insurers, including providing documentation of the loss they’re claiming and agreeing to inspection if necessary.